ivan-guerra/programmador.com/content/posts/ascii-art-generator.md

 Putting it all together, I was able to write a utility called `asciigen` which performs the ASCII art generation task.
-Unsurprisingly, my SLOC count exceeded the ~45 lines of code used in the Python tutorial 😂.
+Unsurprisingly, my SLOC count exceeded the ~45 lines of code used in the Python tutorial.
 Surprisingly, the project took about a day to complete from start to finish.
 Even more surprising was how simple it was to get such a satisfying result (sweet ASCII images) with just a handful of insights and freely available open source libraries.